The ancient English festival of Hocktide survives in Hungerford

 All Commoners and the general public are invited to attend this ancient court.

 The Constable presents the Tutti Poles to the Tithing Men on the Town Hall Steps.
 The Tithing Men then set off, accompanied by Orangeman Aaron Scarlett and the Tutti girls, to collect the dues from the Common Right Properties.
 Traditionally the Tithing Men collected rent but now they collect kisses in exchange for an orange, in recognition of the town’s support of William of Orange in the 17th century.

 9.05am: Hocktide Court

 The selected Hocktide Jury will attend the Court in the Town Hall and all Commoners are called.
 Spectators are welcome to watch and listen to this very old tradition.

 1pm Hocktide Luncheon

-Attendance by invitation from The Constable or purchase of tickets from Crown Needlework.
-Tickets cost £45pp for the formal lunch with traditional toasts and a Plantagenet punch (from a closely guarded secret recipe).
-The Bar is open from 12.00 noon to enable you to buy wine by the bottle and soft drinks for lunch.
-A complimentary glass of wine before the lunch is provided for you and your guests in the Magistrates Room.
+Attendance by invitation from The Constable or the purchase of tickets from Crown Needlework.
+Tickets cost £55pp for the formal lunch with traditional toasts and a Plantagenet punch (from a closely guarded secret recipe).
+The Bar which is being provided by The Naked Grape is open from 12pm noon to enable diners to buy wine by the bottle and soft drinks for lunch.
+A complimentary glass of wine before the lunch is provided for diners and their guests in the Magistrates Room from 12pm noon also.